Modern Slavery Statement — Gardening Elephant and Castle

 Our zero-tolerance policy means that any form of forced labour or trafficking discovered in our direct operations or in the supply chain will be confronted decisively.
 Where evidence indicates severe or systemic abuse, contracts will be terminated and appropriate authorities engaged.
 We also work collaboratively with suppliers to implement corrective measures and support improved practices where feasible.

-Symbolic image of annual review and policy update documents An annual review of our policies, processes and performance is conducted by senior leadership and reported to the board.
+A woman wearing a straw hat and blue gardening gloves is smiling as she tends to vibrant flowering plants in a garden.
+The scene features a variety of purple and pink blossoms in the foreground, with green leaves and foliage surrounding the flowers.
+She appears to be in a well-maintained outdoor space with a grassy lawn and some blurred trees in the background, suggesting a landscaped yard in London postcode areas such as Elephant and Castle.
+The lighting indicates a bright, sunny day, highlighting the natural colors and textures of the garden elements.
+This image reflects professional gardening and landscaping activities, emphasizing attention to plant care, garden aesthetics, and outdoor maintenance, as offered by companies like Gardening Elephant and Castle.
+An annual review of our policies, processes and performance is conducted by senior leadership and reported to the board.
 This review assesses the effectiveness of due diligence, training uptake, audit outcomes, and the operation of reporting channels.
 We use findings from the review to update policies, enhance controls and set measurable objectives for the coming year, including improved supplier monitoring and increased staff awareness.

 In summary, Gardening Elephant and Castle maintains a robust and evolving anti-slavery programme built on prevention, detection and remediation.
 We will continue to strengthen our capability through supplier audits, clear reporting channels, regular training, and an annual review cycle, reaffirming our commitment to a workplace and a supply chain free from modern slavery and exploitation.